Minepatcher/ExpandedChestUI/README.md

 # ExpandedChestUI
 This mod replaces the default Core Keeper Chest UI for a more expansive UI that allows for scrolling. **THIS MOD DOES NOTHING ON IT'S OWN**, but is rather to help Modders more easily create larger chests.
+Up to 15x9 Inventory Size.

 # Usage
 For those that wish to use this mod to create thier own chests.
 Simply add the following code to your dependencies in your manifest.json file.